 The purpose of the Walkability Program is to assist communities in addressing their built environment to support better-connected, more sustainable places.
 During the process, participants will assess specific areas to identify conditions that affect walkability, connectivity and their ability to meet daily needs.
 They will document observations and findings through field notes on the walking audit survey that will summarize the assessment and help determine next steps.

 To engage the community in making streets and neighborhoods more walkable, livable, healthy, and welcoming.

 How does it work?

 The current process followed by WVU Extension Service begins with identifying community champions that have a strong interest in the walkability of their community.
 WVU faculty and community members work together to identify the study location and conduct the assessment.
 A manual is used of established procedures and guidelines.
 A community workshop is held upon return of the study to go over the findings and collectively make recommendations.
 Upon completion, manuals are returned to the faculty specialist for data entry and analysis.
 A final report is provided to community leaders.
 Photographs accompany the report to illustrate points raised by evaluators.
 Results are presented to the community at large and recommendations for improvement are included.

 - Walkable and Livable Communities Institute

 - National Center for Safe Routes to School

 - National Highway Traffic Safety Administration

-If you are interested in receiving a Community Walkability Study, please fill out the form at the following link.
+If you are interested in receiving a Community Walkability Study, please fill out the following form.